Show me the income: Executive Summary

 About the study

 Invesco teamed up with Greenwald Research to conduct the research from March 2021 through April 2022.
-The extensive study spanned online surveys of 100 plan sponsors and over 1,000 members (all working for large US organizations with 5,000 or more employees), 12 member focus groups, and 18 in-depth interviews with plan sponsors and consultants.
+The extensive study spanned online surveys of 100 plan sponsors and over 1,000 participants (all working for large US organizations with 5,000 or more employees), 12 participant focus groups, and 18 in-depth interviews with plan sponsors and consultants.

 Related Insights